wiwnopgm/boltz-hackathon-template/docs/prediction.md

 For any template you provide, you can also specify a `force` flag which will use a potential to enforce that the backbone does not deviate excessively from the template during the prediction.
 When using `force` one must specify also the `threshold` field which controls the distance (in Angstroms) that the prediction can deviate from the template.

-### Properties
+### Properties (affinity)
 `properties` is an optional field that allows you to specify whether you want to compute the affinity.
 If enabled, you must also provide the chain_id corresponding to the small molecule against which the affinity will be computed.
-Only one single molecule can be specified for affinity computation, and it must be a ligand chain (not a protein, DNA or RNA).
+Only one single small molecule can be specified for affinity computation.
+It must be a ligand chain (not a protein, DNA or RNA) and has to be at most 128 atoms counting heavy atoms and hydrogens kept by `RDKit RemoveHs`, however, we do not recommend running the affinity module with ligands significantly larger than 56 atoms (counted as above, limit set during training).
 At this point, Boltz only supports the computation of affinity of small molecules to protein targets, if ran with an RNA/DNA/co-factor target, the code will not crash but the output will be unreliable.

 ### Example